 This cacti painting is from Curtis’s botanical magazine v.66 (1839).

-There are lots of decorative examples of Poinsettia type in the American Type Founders Specimen book.
+There are lots of decorative examples of the Poinsettia type in the American Type Founders Specimen book.

 Don’t forget to check out the vintage holly illustrations, another Christmas plant.

-Besides these fabulous Christmas flower pictures, there are many more botanical flower collections on the site.
-Including flowers such as roses, and gorgeous peonies that look fabulous all year round.
+Besides these fabulous Christmas flower pictures, there are many more botanical flower collections on the site, including roses and gorgeous peonies that look fabulous all year round.

 Other seasonal vintage picture collections include: